Edgardo Saporetti

-At the 1883 Roman Expositions of Fine Arts, he exhibited an oil paintings: Oh! che gambe! and Occhio alla mamma, Professore in erba; Capannette di Ravenna; and Palude Ravennate.
-In the next year at the Exhibition of Fine Arts in Turin he exhibited three paintings including 'Palude Ravennate, Da Villa Borghese, and a third titled A Beggar.
+At the 1883 Roman Expositions of Fine Arts, he exhibited several oil paintings: Oh! che gambe!; Occhio alla mamma; Professore in erba; Capannette di Ravenna; and Palude Ravennate.
+In the next year at the Exhibition of Fine Arts in Turin he exhibited three paintings including Palude Ravennate, Da Villa Borghese, and a third titled A Beggar.
 He sent to the 1888 Exhibition in Bologna, a portrait of a woman in costume and a Self-portrait (Se ipsum); also a study of a head in costume and two paintings: In the studio and In villa.
 In the same year he exhibits at the Exhibition of Florence: In Autumn and The Good Enterprise.